neuhofmo/neuhofmo.github.io/_drafts/2018-02-18-Chi-square-and-post-hoc-tests-in-Python.md

 ---
 layout: post
 title: Chi-square (and post-hoc) tests in Python
+date: 2018-02-14 14:00:00
 categories: python statistics pandas
+permalink: /chi-square-and-post-hoc-in-python/
 ---

-## $\chi^2$ and post-hoc tests in Python - the easy way
+This post deals with easily performing chi-square test in python straight from an .xlsx file, including post-hoc tests and multiple comparisons correction.

-### TL;DR
+#### TL;DR

-If you want to run $\chi^2$ contingency test, with post-hoc and multiple comparisons correction, on a pandas DataFrame, just use the function `chisq_and_posthoc_corrected(df)` [available in this repository](https://github.com/neuhofmo/chisq_test_wrapper/blob/master/chisq_test_wrapper.py).
+If you want to run $$\chi^2$$ contingency test, with post-hoc and multiple comparisons correction, on a pandas DataFrame, just use the function `chisq_and_posthoc_corrected(df)` [available in this repository](https://github.com/neuhofmo/chisq_test_wrapper/blob/master/chisq_test_wrapper.py).
 Good luck!

 ### Chi-square and post-hoc tests in Python

-[Chi-squared test](https://en.wikipedia.org/wiki/Chi-squared_test), or in its more formal notation,  $\chi^2$ test, is widely used in research when there's a need to compare the number of observations between different experimental conditions.
+[Chi-squared test](https://en.wikipedia.org/wiki/Chi-squared_test), or in its more formal notation,  $$\chi^2$$ test, is widely used in research when there's a need to compare the number of observations between different experimental conditions.
 It is a pretty standard test, and pretty easy to perform using python, but when dealing with multiple groups and multiple conditions (i.e. more than 2 columns and 2 rows) these contingency tables (yet another name for chi-square test) become a little harder to implement.

 In this post I will explain the ideas behind the multiple chi-square test and offer implemented functions that only require a [pandas](https://pandas.pydata.org/) DataFrame to streamline chi-square test for multiple groups, post-hoc chi-square tests, multiple testing correction and a nice stacked bar-plot representation of the results.